dantelepoole/functionish/README.md

-# functionish
-A functional-ish programming library for Node

 ### What is functionish programming?

-Functionish programming is a programming paradigm inspired by the core concepts of functional programming, but not quite.
-Functionish programming is best summed up by the following quote:

-> <em>&ldquo;Best practices without orthodoxy and more functions than you can shake a stick at&rdquo;</em>

-Functionish programming seeks to combine a set of best programming practices with a subset of functional programming's core concepts.
+Loosely based on functional programming, functionish programming combines a set of general best practices with a subset of functional programming core concepts.
 Why just a subset?
-Partly because a subset is all that we need to write high-quality, effortlessly readable and well maintainable code, and mostly because so much of functional programming is incomprehensible for those of us without a PhD in lambda calculus.
+Partly because so much of functional programming is incomprehensible to those of us without a PhD in lambda calculus, but mostly just because a subset is all that you need to write responsible, readable, maintainable, high-quality code.
+Well, that and Javascript, of course.

-To get a proper feel for what functionish programming is, we should first take a look at the functionish programmer's primary tool: Javascript.
-Which begs the questions: why Javascript?

 ### Why Javascript?

-Javascript is remarkably well-suited for functionish programming.
-In fact, with Javascript you get functionish programming right out of the box - no configuration required.
-Originally intended by its author Brendan Eich a Scheme-*ish* language when he first sat down to design it, the language he produced 10 days later on the surface looks a lot more Java-*ish*.
+The 'function' in functionish refers to functional programming while '-ish' reflects the rather loose and pragmatic interpretation of functional programming that functionish programming is all about.
+But once you choose to go ishy, there's no better programming language you chould adopt than Javascript.

+For starters, the language somewhat looks like and certainly sounds like Java, but it's not.
+How *ish*y is that?
-*Ish*iness lies at the core of Javascript's design.
-More often than not ostensibly boolean values in Javascript are in fact bool*ish*.
-And under the hood that other fundamental type of any programming language (the Array) in Javascript is only Array-*like* - which of course is just fancy speak for Array-*ish*.
-Heck, even Javascript's standard for value equality is met by just a vague resemblance; that's some unabashed *ish*iness right there, that is.
-Not to mention Javascript classes (mostly because us functionish programmers indeed prefer not to mention classes unless we really, really have to).
-Add higher-order functions and closures to the mix and what you're left with is the perfect language for functionish programming.
+Especially since Javascript's author originally intended it to be Scheme-*ish*.
+Then there's all that boolishness with Javascript truthy and falsy values.
+And how about Javascript arrays: they look like arrays and act like arrays, but they're not really arrays - that's some unabashed *ish*iness right there, that is.
+Then there's Javascript's standard for testing equality, a remarkably loose standard that really requires no more than a vague resemblance.
+And consider that I haven't even mentioned Javascript classes yet - mostly because in general I prefer not to mention Javascript classes unless I really, really have to.
+If you add higher-order functions and closures to the mix, what you end up with is the ideal language for functionish programming.

-That's why Javascript.
+That doesn't mean that you can't do functionish programming with other programming languages.
+You certainly can.
+It's just that Javascript and functionish programming are a perfect fit.
+With Javascript you get ishiness right out of the box.
+No configuration required.

-### What about Typescript?
+### What about TypeScript?

-No, no, no, no, no. No types and no Typescript.
-Not that there's anything wrong per sé with type safety, nor that functionish programming is inherently incompatible with types.
-Not at all.
-It's just that type safety goes against the grain of what Javascript and functionish programming is all about.

-If you're a Typescript apologist, chances are you're a closet Java-lover.
-Not that there's anything wrong per sé with loving Java.
-Many functionish programmers count one or two Java-lovers among their own friends.
+No, no, no, no, and no. No types, no TypeScript.
+If you're a TypeScript devotee, chances are you're actually a closet Java-lover and you just don't know it.
+Not that there's anything wrong with that per sé.
+Many functionish programmers I know have one or two Java-lovers among their friends.
 Maybe not their best friends, but still.
-Any many of us even have a personal history with Java.
-We've been through that phase and we understand the appeal of the Typescript.
+Any many of us have our own personal history with Java, even if we don't often like to talk about it, including yours truly.
+So don't think that I don't understand the appeal of TypeScript.

-There are no bugs that a type-safe compiler can catch at compile time that can't be protected against just a effectively by well-designed functionish code (characterized by a plethora of relatively small and mostly pure functions and predominantly immutable state) combined with a disciplined testing regime.
-For all the extra effort and code complexity that Typescript brings to the table, the cost of Typescript outweighs the benefit many times over.
+But here's the thing: there are no bugs that a type-safe compiler can catch at compile time that can't be protected against just as effectively by well-written code based on sound programming principles and combined with a disciplined testing regime.
+None, zero, nada, niente, nichts.
+For all the extra effort that TypeScript requires and the added code complexity that TypeScript brings to the table, the opportunity cost of writing TypeScript code outweighs it's modest benefits many times over.

-So if you're a Typescript devotee and you find the thought of reverting to vanilla Javascript disconcerting, feel free to try functionish programming with types if you so wish.
-But I invite you to lighten up and extract that stick from your ass, even if just for a short while, and take vanilla Javascript for a spin - functionish style.
-See if maybe, just maybe, functionish programming with vanilla Javascript can work for you.
+Now, there's nothing wrong with types per sé, and certainly types have their place in functional programming as well.
+So feel free to experiment with functionish programming in TypeScript, if that's your thing.
+Just be prepared for a lot of generics littered throughout your code.
+Not really my cup of tea.

 ### Is functionish programming difficult?

-Yes and no. The functional programming constructs that functionish programming co-opts can be a bit daunting to wrap your head around.
-The basics are not that difficult.
-In fact, just because we don't understand functors and monoids and and combinators and so on doesn't we mean we don't use them.
-We use them all the time.
-We just don't know that we're using them, primarily because we just call them things like `map()` and `flatten()` and `id()` and so on.
-So in that sense, functionish programming is pretty doable.

-However, to truly reap the benefits of those constructs does require thought and effort.
-Simply knowing what function composition means, doesn't mean you fully grasp the power that it can provide.
-And at first sight currying seems like an ugly duckling, awkward and hardly worth your while, until one day you see the light and you understand how judicious currying can lift your code to an abstraction level that at once renders your code so much more reliable and so much more natural.
-But again, there's a learning curve that you have to go through to get there.
-So in that sense, functionish programming does require some effort, at least until you reach the point where it just comes naturally.
+Yes and no. Certainly, the level of abstraction inherent to many functional programming concepts such as functors and monads and combinators and what-not is so high that your average functionish programmer with a mere above-average IQ stands little to no chance of really coming to terms with them.

+But the thing with functionish programming is that you don't have to know all those things.
+We just `map()` and we `curry()` and we `compose()` and we `id()` and so on and we do so with pure-*ish* functions and immutable-*ish* state... and we leave it at that.
+No need to get all highfalutin or academic about it.
+Is that a P-combinator you're lifting into that monoid there or are you just happy to see me?

+So in that sense, functionish programming is not especially difficult.
+Certainly not like functional programming and the John Nash mental predisposition it seems to favor.
+At the same time, though, functionish programming is about more than just `map()` and `curry()` and so on.
+It's about exploiting higher order functions and closures and what-not to their maximum potential, and that requires insight, which in turn requires practice.

+But not to worry, you don't need to know all those things to start reaping the benefits of functionish programming.
+Functionish programming is more than just functional constructs.
+It also comprises a set of best practices that alone will go a long way towards making your code more reliable, more readable and more maintainable, so all in all more better.
+And these best practices certainly aren't hard, not at all, other than that they might go against some very stubborn habits you may have acquired over the years.

+### What about performance?

+What about performance, you ask?
+Yawn.
+What about it?

+Look, for sure functionish programming's reliance on abundant functions and function composition and purity and immutability and so and results code that is less performant when compared to its imperative or even object-oriented counterparts.
+But it's not a question of which programming paradigm is more performant.
+The question is: what difference does it make?

+Have you ever read these performance measurements that folks will debate on Stack Overflow?
+They'll take an array with 100,000 items and over loop it a million times only to conclude that a `while`-loop achieves 25,000 iterations per second while `Array.forEach()` bares reaches 20,000 iterations Are you kidding me?

+If you take issue with such measurement results, than maybe functionish programming isn't for you.
+But unless you're building a stock exchange application for some Wall Street financial institution or say some systems software for the CERN Large Hadron Collider, chances are any performance issues you encounter will not be at all related to your chosen programming paradigm.
+At least not in my personal experience, and I should know.
+I've underperformed all my life, and other than a latent inferiority complex I'm none the worse for it.

 ### So what exactly is functionish programming?